How to use the remove() function in Python

 ['apple', 'banana', 'cherry']

-If you try to use remove() on an item that isn't in the list, Python raises a ValueError and stops your program.
-To prevent this, you can wrap the operation in a try-except block.
-This structure lets you handle potential errors gracefully without interrupting the program's flow.
+A common pitfall with remove() is that it raises a ValueError if the item you're trying to delete isn't in the list, which can halt your program.
+To prevent this, you can wrap the call in a try-except block.
+This structure allows you to handle potential errors gracefully.

-• The code inside the try block runs first.
+• The code inside the try block is executed first.

 Using remove() with conditional logic